surge-andono/telecom-network-analytics/docs/README_Executive_Overview.md

 This repository is organized to support end-to-end telecom network analytics, from raw data ingestion and ETL processing to BI dashboards and executive storytelling.

 ---
+Please refer to the repository structure in [REPOSITORY_STRUCTURE.md](../docs/REPOSITORY_STRUCTURE.md)
 ## 📘 Core Documentation
 - [README.md](../README.md)
 - [Project Overview](../docs/PROJECT_OVERVIEW.md)